Paradoxdotexe/vade-mecum/src/pages/docs/vale_of_myths.md

 ## Ranger

-Rangers are skilled marksmen and adept survivalists, ambushing their target from unseen vantage points when they least expect it.
+Rangers are skilled marksmen and adept survivalists, adapting to their surroundings and ambushing their targets when they least expect it.
 They specialize in navigating enemy territory, setting clever traps, finding high ground, and striking from afar.
 Rangers feels a responsibility towards the natural order of the world and never underestimate their environment in a fight.